saintsal/daoistry/content/mindsets/coordination-is-value.md

 What's the value of uniting people towards a common cause, that can get things done?

 This is a very big idea in society, and one that [Laura Lotti explains](http://mediatheoryjournal.org/laura-lotti-blockchain-affordances/).
 She points out that because tokens are tradable like currency but also runnable like programs, they open completely new ways of organising people.

+DAOs are a new form of human coordination, but not because they're decentralised, or because they're open.
+(Those have happened before.
+DAOS are a new form of human coordination because they [align people using blockchains](http://mediatheoryjournal.org/laura-lotti-blockchain-affordances/).

+Blockchain code explicitly defines forms of participation, like buy, sell, stake or vote, allowing people to self-coordinate around a common goal.

+This creates a new kind of relationship between participants which we're still learning about and evolving.

 ## Tokens are a non-corporate paradigm